- Chart

 Disclaimers:

-The data provided is for informational purposes only and does not constitute investment advice.
+This information is for educational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence before making any investment decisions.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
+Data on market share, AUM, and historical performance are subject to change and may vary depending on the source and time of retrieval.

 AI Summarization is directionally correct and might not be accurate.